3 Software Design

 • Do we have sufficient resources to implement this?

 While the analysis stage and the planning stage are listed as unique stages, the reality is that they often overlap.
-This overlap is due to the fact that as we conduct our research to better understand the problem and identify potential solutions, we often need to rethink, reconsider, or reevaluate what we are doing.
-It’s not unusual to imagine one particular solution, only to find out that it won’t quite work after learning a new detail from our client.
+This overlap occurs because as we research, we might need to rethink, reconsider, or reevaluate what we do.
+It’s not unusual to imagine one particular solution, only to discover that it won’t quite work after learning a new detail from our client.

 As software developers, we need to be flexible to these changes.

-And of course, depending on the design process you are using, any analysis may overlap with the other stages as well.
-It’s not unusual to assume a particular solution makes sense, only to find out after we start designing it that it’s just not going to work.
+And of course, depending on the design process you are using, any analysis may overlap with the other stages.
+It’s not unusual to assume a particular solution makes sense, only to find out after we start designing it that it’s not working.

 In short, the analysis stage represents any points in the development process where we stop and reflect on what we are doing and why we are doing it, and any time we critically assess the solution, our methods, our implementation, or the outcomes they might produce.